absolute-quantum/cats-blender-plugin/README.md

     - INFO: The mesh will only be assigned to the selected bone
     - E.g.: A jacket won't work, because it requires multiple bones.
     - E.g.: A ring on a finger works perfectly, because the ring only needs one bone to move with (the finger bone)
-  - Select the base armature and the mesh you want to attach to the base armature
+  - Select the base armature and the mesh you want to attach to the base armature in the panel
-  - Select the bone you want to attach the mesh to
+  - Select the bone you want to attach the mesh to in the panel
   - Press the "Attach Mesh" button -> Done!

 ##### Support us: